Ulcerative colitis is a long-term condition that causes inflammation in the large intestine and the rectum. It can also cause skin problems.

 The inflammation in the body that causes UC can also affect the skin.
 This can lead to swollen and painful skin rashes.

-According to a 2015 study, skin problems affect up to 15 percent of people with IBD, which includes people with UC.
+According to a 2015 study, skin problems affect up to

 People with UC often experience skin problems during flare-ups, so the best way to manage skin conditions related to UC is to manage UC itself.